pan out: At this moment, no one can tell how the enterprise will pan out.

 respond to: His illness failed to respond to the treatment.

 rest on: The success in selling rests solely on the marketing manager.

-restrain from: Many times I had to restrain myself from arguing with her.
+restrain from: There were times I had to restrain myself from arguing with her.

 result from: The accident resulted from his own carelessness.